vahid28k/vahid28k.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I was previously a machine learning scientist/engineer in General Motors.
+I was previously a machine learning scientist/engineer at General Motors.
 I am broadly interested in predictive modeling and problems in computational science.
 Prior to my position at GM, I was a postdoctoral researcher at the University of Utah.
 My research, primarily, focuses on developing scalable computational algorithms for design optimization and uncertainty quantification of complex engineering systems.
 My research interests are:

 * Multifidelity-Multilevel Approaches for Uncertainty Quantification
 * Numerical Linear Algebra